AnujPatidar/BunkBot/README.md

 # BunkBot
-Bot attending classes on behalf of you
+Bot will attend classes on behalf of you